cfjedimaster/writing/intro_to_alpine/article.md

 I think part of the reason jQuery was so successful is that, along with patching over browser incompatibilities (looking at you <strike>Safari</strike>Internet Explorer), it was a laser focused set of utilities for common things developers needed to do - mainly:

-* Making network requests (without the pain of XMLHtttpRequest)
+* Making network requests (without the pain of XMLHttpRequest)
 * Listening for changes in the DOM
 * And making changes in the DOM